bencher run CLI Subcommand

 environment variable must be set to a valid API token.

-If both are defined, the --token
+If both are specified, the --token

 option takes precedence over the BENCHER_API_TOKEN